Hives/hives.github.io/_posts/2019-02-19-precourse-weeks-2-and-3-learning-objectives-other-stuff.md

 tags: ruby
 ---

-After looking a blocks, procs and lambdas there were a couple of other odd bits that came up in the precourse weeks 2 and 3 that I wanted to make some notes on.
+After looking at blocks, procs and lambdas there were a couple of other odd bits that came up in the precourse weeks 2 and 3 that I wanted to make some notes on.

 ## "Splat" operator (\*)